MattGertz/RotatableDie/README.md

 2. Choose a color for your die from the color selector
 3. Toggle wireframe mode using the checkbox to switch between solid and wireframe rendering
 4. Interact with the die using mouse controls:
+   - **For 3D dice:**
-   - For 3D dice: Left-click + drag to rotate, right-click + drag for z-axis rotation
+     - Left-click + drag to rotate die
+     - Right-click + drag for z-axis spin
+   - **For 4D dice:**
-   - For the tesseract: Also use middle-click + drag to rotate in 4D space
+     - Left-click + drag to rotate in 3D
+     - Right-click + drag for z-axis spin
+     - Middle-click + drag for XW/YW rotation
+     - Mouse wheel for ZW rotation
+     - Shift+wheel for YW rotation
+     - Ctrl+wheel for XW rotation

 ## Requirements